-I usually don’t get much time during the week to play with my son.
+I usually don’t get much time during the work-week to play with my son.
 It’s a back to back rush from work to daycare pickup to dinner to bed.
 So when the weekends roll around, we try to make the most of them as a family.

 1. Winter crafts